-Cabot Options Trading Pro Strategies - Cabot Wealth Network
+Cabot Options Trader Pro Strategies

 Options Trading Strategy 13: Long Butterfly Spread

 Long butterfly spreads can be used to enter either a bullish or bearish trade.
-Butterfly spreads use four option contracts (puts or calls depending on directional opinion) with the same expiration but three different strike prices to create a range of prices the strategy can profit from.
-The trader sells two options at the middle strike price and buys one option contract at a lower strike price and buys another option contract at a higher strike price.
+Butterfly spreads use four option contracts (puts or calls, depending on directional opinion) with the same expiration but three different strike prices to create a range of prices the strategy can profit from.
+The trader sells two options at the middle strike price and buys one option contract at a lower strike price and another option contract at a higher strike price.
 The most you can lose is the premium spent if the stock were to close below the lower strike price or above the higher strike price.
 Your maximum return is achieved when the price of the stock closes near the middle strike price at expiration.

 Options Trading Strategy 14: Risk Reversal

 A risk reversal is typically used when a rise in the price of the underlying asset is expected.
-This strategy is typically the sale of an out of the money put and the purchase of an out of the money call.
+This strategy is typically the sale of an out-of-the-money put and the purchase of an out-of-the-money call.
 This trade has unlimited profit potential to the upside and extreme loss potential to the downside.

-For example, a January 20/25 risk reversal for a $1 credit would be the sale of the January 20 Put and the purchase of the January 25 Call.
+For example, a 20/25 risk reversal for a $1 credit would be the sale of the 20 Put and the purchase of the 25 Call.
 If the stock stays between $20 and $25, the trader collects the $1 credit.
 If the stock goes to $20 or below, the trader will be forced to buy the stock.
-If the stock goes to $25 or above, the trader will exercise his right to buy the stock, or simply sell out his call for a profit.
+If the stock goes to $25 or above, the trader will exercise his right to buy the stock or simply sell his call for a profit.

+With a risk reversal, the premium received from the sale of the put lowers the cost of the long call; this is one of the most bullish positions an investor can take.

 Options Trading Strategy 15: Long Time Spreads